lod4hss-apps/logre/documentation/faq.md

 For now, Logre supports 4 endpoint technologies: RDF4J, Fuseki, Allegrograph and GraphDB.

 We have plan to add more.
 If you need one specific, feel free to contact us!

 ---

+### How do I create or edit an Endpoint?

+Endpoint creation and edition happens in the **Configuration → Endpoint** section.
+Each endpoint stores only connection details: name, technology, URL, username/password and its dedicated prefixes list.
+Once you create one, you can manage as many bundles as you want underneath it without duplicating the credentials.

+Tip: Logre automatically seeds every endpoint with a set of commonly used prefixes (RDF/RDFS/XSD/SHACL, CIDOC CRM, Wikidata, OntoMe, SDHSS, …).
+You can remove or extend that list per endpoint if needed.

+---